-Nineteen children ages 0 to 14 years were killed in pedestrian incidents in Canada in 2018.
-Another 189 were hospitalized with serious injuries.
+Seventeen children ages 0 to 14 years were killed in pedestrian incidents in Canada in 2020.
+On average, there are around 1,000 child pedestrians each year.

 Injuries to child pedestrians are often severe.
 They may be left with long-term disabilities, emotional strain and financial burdens that can last a lifetime.
 In addition, the total cost of pedestrian injuries in Canada for children ages 0 to 14 years old was $46 million in 2018.

 Reduce your driving speed to make roads safer

 A pedestrian struck by a car travelling at 50 km/h is almost six times more likely to be killed than a pedestrian struck at 30 km/h.

 Expect children to be children.
 Making the environment safer increases the likelihood that children, should they be hit by a vehicle, will survive.

 Safety tips for parents and children

 Younger children need to develop the cognitive and physical skills to make safe judgments about road crossing and traffic.
 It very much depends on the complexity of the street environment.
 Young children can navigate simple street structure but the skills to navigate more complex environments develop around the ages of 9 to 11.

 Their experience, an adult’s presence and guidance can help reduce the risk of injury.
 While your children are developing skills, walk with your children and talk to them about pedestrian safety.